Challenges and opportunities for AFNs (5 min)

 Logistics present significant challenges for AFNs.
 The seasonality and variability of local produce, combined with limitations in storage and transportation, often make it difficult for AFNs to consistently meet demand.
 Unlike large-scale retailers, AFNs typically lack sophisticated logistics infrastructure, which complicates the efficient distribution of fresh, perishable products, particularly in rural or less densely populated areas.
 Cold chain management is another major challenge, especially for smaller AFNs, as maintaining the necessary conditions is both costly and complex.
 Given these difficulties, AFNs already struggle to deploy cost-effective logistics, a problem that is even more pronounced for smaller producers in rural areas with poor infrastructure.
 To overcome these challenges, AFNs may need to collaborate on logistics or consider using systems provided by other companies that can deliver the good more efficiently.

-AFNs might also encounter regulatory és policy barriers.
+AFNs might also encounter regulatory and policy barriers.
 Complying with complex food safety regulations and navigating legal frameworks can be particularly burdening for smaller organizations.
 These AFNs often struggle with the legal standards and labeling requirements that are typically designed for large-scale food operations.
-The lack of supportive.

 Despite these challenges, there a lot of opportunities for AFNs to be seized.
 There’s a growing demand for sustainable and ethical food choices among consumers who are increasingly conscious of the environmental and social impacts of their food.